QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Substructure Members
 --------------------

-The members of the substructure are defines within the :code:`SUBMEMBERS` table.
+The members of the substructure are defined within the :code:`SUBMEMBERS` table.
 Each line in the table generated one element that is defined by an element definition, identified by its *Element ID* and two joints, defined by their *Joint ID*.
 In addition the :code:`SUBMEMBERS` table assigns the member rotation (for rectangular elements) hydrodynamic coefficients, marine growth, flooded area and the discretization for each member.

 :code:`SUBMEMBERS`